Florida Tint Exemption

 Submit your personal information and upload your existing medical documentation confirming your Epilepsy (Photosensitive) diagnosis.
 This takes about 5 minutes.

-A licensed Florida physician reviews your Epilepsy (Photosensitive) documentation against state exemption requirements within 24 hours.
+an independent, appropriately licensed clinician reviews your Epilepsy (Photosensitive) documentation against state exemption requirements on a variable timeline.

 Receive Your Exemption

-Once approved, you'll receive your official tint exemption certificate digitally.
+Once approved, you'll receive documentation, if independently issued after review digitally.
 Keep it in your vehicle at all times.

 Related Conditions & Next Steps in Florida